 - Grounds for a finding of special circumstances.

+Sometimes the preliminary hearing judge makes a factual finding that tends to establish your innocence.
 A common example is a ruling that a key eyewitness is not credible.15 For instance,

-If this is the only evidence supporting a complaint, the preliminary hearing judge should not commit the charge to trial.
+If this is the only evidence supporting your complaint, the preliminary hearing judge should not commit the charge to trial.
 If they do, it is an error.
 The trial judge should grant the 995 motion.

 Example: When the police stop Bill in the example above, Bill tells them he borrowed the car from his neighbor.
 During their investigation, the police speak to several other people who tell them Bill asked to borrow a car from them earlier that evening.
 The prosecutor does not disclose this to Bill.
 Since their testimony could have helped prove that Bill was telling the truth, the failure to disclose it violates Bill’s due process rights.